cloudfoundry/docs-deploying-cf/openstack/validate_openstack.html.md

 The `[]` is an empty array in Ruby.
 You might see a long list of servers being displayed if your OpenStack tenancy/project already contains provisioned servers.

-Note: It is recommended that you deploy BOSH and Cloud Foundry in a dedicated tenancy.
+<p class="note"><strong>Note</strong>: It is recommended that you deploy BOSH and Cloud Foundry in a dedicated tenancy.
 This way, it is easier to keep track of the servers, volumes, security groups, and networks that you create.
-It also allows you to manage user access.
+It also allows you to manage user access.</p>

 There is more information on [OpenStack API docs](http://docs.openstack.org/api/quick-start/content/).